 A Class 1 Cultivator License is a legal document that allows its owner to grow, cultivate, or produce cannabis in the state of New Jersey, as well as sell and transport this cannabis to other cannabis cultivators, or usable cannabis to cannabis manufacturers, cannabis wholesalers or cannabis retailers but not to consumers.

-How to apply for New Jersey Cultivation License
+How to apply for a Cultivation License in NJ

 In order to apply for a Class 1 Cultivation License, the applicant must: